algolia/instantsearch/docgen/src/guides/no-result.md

 ---
 ## Designing the no results page

-When the query returns no results, it is important to let the user know that their query led to no results.
+When a query returns no results, it is important to let the user know that their query led to no results.

 By doing so, we’re acknowledging that not all queries lead to some result and with some additional hints we can let them continue to use the search.
 This way, there is less chance that the user will leave the website to do a search to an external search engine.